Enchufa2/nantools/README.md

 ---

-### tseries
+### `tseries`

 This tool accepts a network trace in PCAP format and a file with one filter per line.
-Then, it computes the time series regarding to each filter.
+Then, it computes the time series corresponding to each filter.
 These filters can be defined in two different ways: as __BPF filters__ or __net filters__.

 #### BPF filters